Photo credit: Anthony Lydekker

 http://www.prestoclassical.co.uk/r/Naxos/8558214-15#

-For all enquiries about my writing or composing activities, please contact me at malcolmhayes@btinternet.com.
+For all enquiries about my composing or writing activities, please contact me at malcolmhayes@btinternet.com.

 Glasgow, Scotland